 Featured Implementation Packages

-IFS Food Safety and Quality Management System - Version 6.1
+FSSC 22000 Food Safety Management System for Food Manufacturers - Version 5.1

 Ineffective Internal Audit: Underlying Causesinternal auditing audit

 What is the purpose of auditing a management system in a certified company?
 Internal auditing determines the robustness and effectiveness of the plant management system.
 Ultimately, it provides feedback to management on the performance of the facility management system and where to focus their resources in areas requiring attention.